lisatitshall/women-on-boards/README.md

 Childcare spending and childcare enrolment rate are also correlated with each other (Kendall correlation returned a value of 0.47).

-### [5] Removing maternity leave outliers affected relationships between dependent variables
+### [5] Removing maternity leave outliers affected relationships between independent variables
 ANOVA or Kruskal Wallis tests were used to assess the relationship between countries with boardroom quotas and their other family and childcare policies.

 The results for childcare spending and childcare enrolment rate were significant when all data points were included but not when the maternity leave outliers were removed.
 The results for childcare spending are shown below.